JoshuaKGoldberg/linting-typescript-in-2023/README.md

 4. _"This may fail, safely"_: It works, no issues!

 Each of those lint rules are disabled in [`.eslintrc.cjs`](./eslintrc.cjs).
-Uncomment those disables and run `pnpm lint` to enable the rules and see their complaints in source code.
+Uncomment those disables and run `yarn lint` to enable the rules and see their complaints in source code.

 ## Development